FletcherRenn1/lyricoverlay/README.md

 # LyricOverlay

 A Windows overlay that shows synced lyrics for whatever you're listening to, sitting on top of any application (games, video, etc).
 Supports Spotify and YouTube Music.
+I made this because i was annoyed by the fact that most usable options were locked behind subscriptions and paywalls, aswell as very questionable practices behind those.

 ![Windows 10/11](https://img.shields.io/badge/Windows-10%2F11-blue)